natecostello/van_two_point_oh/blog/2021-11-2-8020-assembly/8020-assembly.md

 Considering spacing off the MPPT to give better airflow since now tight:
   Max we can space out is 1 inch to prevent aux mppt from being proud of structure.
 M6 standoff max out at a stand off length of 51mm, so wont allow for 2nd MPPT.
 1/4-20 options will work: [four of these](https://www.mcmaster.com/93620A194/) and [four of these](https://www.mcmaster.com/93620A035/) would work.
 And we will need [these](https://www.mcmaster.com/90611A113/).
 The four inch spacers are $$$ so we'll wait until we get that aux MPPT.
 Alternatively we can use the 1/4-20 tee-nuts and 4 [3/4 inch spacers](https://www.mcmaster.com/92415A867/).
 This leaves the other options available in the future.

+Ordered the spacers and tee-nuts for the MPPT

+21-12-12
+Installed Tee nuts for top brackets on rear panel Installed spacer (4 layers uhmw tape) for the multplus Installed lowest wheel-well panel
+Ordered longer fasteners for the multplus and for the MPPT